• Skip to primary navigation

 The best giant bubble mixture

-I tried the bubbles first using ordinary bubble mixture, which didn’t work at all, so I turned to Red Ted Art for some help.
-We made the bubble mixture following the recipe here, and it worked amazingly well.
+I tried the bubbles using an ordinary bubble mixture, which didn’t work, so I turned to Red Ted Art for help.
+We followed Red Ted Art’s bubble recipe, and it worked perfectly.

-We made our own bubble wands using some string and straws, this photo shows our mini version.
-The idea is to hold the straws not the string!
+We made our bubble wands using string and straws.
+This photo shows our mini version.
+The idea is to hold the straws, not the string!

 The big version made these giant bubbles!